Rayvid/men-microservice-skeleton/README.md

 ## Logging built in

-Based on winston, extended to support provided Exception classes (or inherited ones) which allows you to see full exception trace and bubble `fields` (usefull in server based validation scenarios)
+Based on winston, extended to support provided Exception classes (or inherited ones) which allows you to see full exception trace and bubble `fields` property (usefull in server based validation scenarios for example)

 ## Docker